wiera987/PDFComp/README.md

 ### Operation

 * The 'Open' button open two pdf files. (or drop the file)
 * The '<Prev' and '>Next' buttons navigate two pdf pages at the same time. (arrow left and right keys)
 * The '<' and '>' buttons move between the pages of the respective PDF file.
 (Ctrl+arrow keys, Alt+arrow keys)
-* The '>>' button navigates to the page with the differences while comparing each PDF file.
+* The '<<' and '>>' buttons navigate to the page with the differences while comparing the two PDF files.
 * The 'Compare page' button is to compare and hilight displaied pages. (space key)
 * The 'Clear markers' context menu is to clear the different markers.
 * The 'Copy text' context menu copies text.
-* 'Copy' menus copies PDF images and Bookmark text.
+* The 'Copy' menus copies PDF images and Bookmark text.
 * The 'Find...' menu show the text search window.
+You can search for each PDF.

+If you hit the space key repeatedly, the part with the difference will flash.
+Pan mode can be grabbed to scroll the PDF.
+Text mode allows you to select and copy characters.
+Bounds mode can specify comparison targets for each PDF.
+Make a new comparison while preserving the previous result.

 ## Development